IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

   title: Wordcount sample app
 ---

 To use IBM® Streams Runner for Apache Beam,  you must enable Streams Runner to make it accessible to the Beam application when it is executed.
 Additionally, you must select a context that tells the runner how to build and submit the Beam application.
-Lastly, as with any Beam pipeline, you must specify any custom or additional runner parameters.
+Lastly, as with any Beam pipeline, you must specify any custom application or additional runner parameters.

 ## Enabling Streams Runner
-To allow Apache Beam 2.0 applications to use Streams Runner, you must use the following parameters when you submit the application:
+To allow Apache Beam 2.0 applications to use Streams Runner, you must do the following items when you submit the application:
 1. Include the `com.ibm.streams.beam.translation.jar` file that is located at `$STREAMS_BEAM_TOOLKIT/lib` in your Java class path.
 2. Specify the Beam pipeline parameter `--runner=StreamsRunner`.